The Ultimate One Day in Marbella Guide By a Local

 How to get around Marbella

-If you need to go back to the bus station from Puerto Banus, there’s a direct bus, and there’s no need to go to the old town and then walk up to the station.
+If you need to get back to the bus station from Puerto Banus, there’s a direct bus, so you don’t need to go to the old town and then walk up to the station.

 Do you have a car?
 Then, you’ll get to places quicker unless there’s traffic, which is usually pretty bad in summer.